Repentance and Lordship Salvation Revisited

 I know I am saved today because I have trusted the Lord Jesus Christ for my eternal salvation, and “I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” (2 Timothy 1:12).
 My faith is exclusively in Jesus Christ, not in myself or my changed life or my Christian experience.
 My Christian experience is pretty lousy when I compare myself with what the Bible requires of me.
 The Bible requires PERFECTION.
 “Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).
 “But as he which hath called you is holy, so be ye holy in all manner of conversation” (1 Peter 1:15).
 I don’t live up to this perfect standard.
 I am perfect only in my position in the blessed Lord Jesus Christ.
 If I don’t keep my mind and heart focused on my perfection in Christ, I become extremely discouraged.
 I become tossed about like a bottle upon the waves of the sea.
 I lose my anchor (Heb.
 6:19).

-To preach a “lordship salvation” which requires that sinners make Jesus Christ absolute Lord of every area of their lives in order to be saved is to confuse position and practice, justification and sanctification.
+To preach a “lordship salvation” that requires that sinners make Jesus Christ absolute Lord of every area of their lives in order to be saved is to confuse position and practice, justification and sanctification.
 This is similar to the error made by many Pentecostals and Charismatics who believe the child of God can lose his salvation.
 An excellent testimony about the danger of this false teaching is in the book “Holiness: The False and the True” by the late Harry A. Ironside (Loizeaux, P.O.
 Box 277, Neptune, NJ 07754).
 As a young preacher, Ironside was involved with the Salvation Army.
 He was taught that he could have an experience, a “second blessing,” whereby he could obtain perfect victory over his old nature.
 As all genuinely born again people do, he earnestly desired such an experience.
 He agonized over his sinfulness and spiritual imperfection.
 He diligently sought the “blessing,” praying, fasting, crying out, striving, believing.
 Finally he thought he had obtained “it.”
 He stood in the testimony meetings and joyfully told the people that he had “it,” that his struggles with sin were over.
-Of course it wasn’t long before he realized that he had been deceived and that the struggle with sin was still within him.
-At that point he became so discouraged and disheartened that he had to be hospitalized in a mental unit.
-He had determined to leave the Christian life and return to his old loves.
+Of course it wasn’t long before he realized that he had been deceived and that the old man was still within him.
+At that point he became so discouraged and disheartened that he had to be hospitalized in a mental health facility.
+He determined to leave the Christian life and return to his old loves, since Christian living “didn’t work.”
 In the hospital, though, he met some saintly Christians who patiently taught him the truth of biblical sanctification, and through this ministry of the truth he became anchored in Christ and went on to have a long, fruitful preaching ministry.